After considering the submissions we received we decided to:

-- defer introduction of an audit requirement for the Insurer Return in order to:
+- defer introducing an audit requirement for the insurer return to:

-- allow other initiatives to proceed and their impact to be assessed, prior to imposing a requirement that carries considerable additional cost for insurers, and
+- allow other initiatives to proceed and their impact to be assessed, before imposing a requirement that carries considerable additional cost for insurers

-- require that audits of year-end Insurer Solvency Returns provide ‘reasonable assurance’, commencing with the first audit in 2019.
-Auditors will be asked to provide assurance that “that the data as reported is compliant with the Solvency Standard, consistent with audited financial statements and prepared in accordance with the definitions and guidance documents provided by the RBNZ”.
+- require audits of year-end insurer solvency returns to provide ‘reasonable assurance’, starting from the first audit in 2019.
+Auditors are now asked to provide assurance that “the data as reported is compliant with the Solvency Standard, consistent with audited financial statements and prepared in accordance with the definitions and guidance documents provided by the RBNZ”.
 Projections and catastrophe charges will continue to be carved out of this requirement.

 - a brief discussion of possible costs and benefits.